AadityaJain0128/about/README.md

 - 👋 Hi, I’m Aaditya Jain
 - 👀 I’m interested in Programming fun stuff.
-- 🌱 I’m currently learning Data Science at IIT Madras.
+- 🌱 I’m currently learning Data Science and more about Artificial Intelligence.
 - 📫 How to reach me on my Mail ID aadityajain0128@gmail.com
 - 😄 Pronouns: He / Him
 - ⚡ Fun fact: Don't remeber any.